Exploring light-induced phases of 2D materials in a modulated 1D quasicrystal: Abstract

 \section{Abstract}

-Illuminating integer quantum Hall matter with polarized light can drive quantum phase transitions.
-Technical limitations on laser intensity and material purity make such experiments challenging in the solid state.
-However, the Harper-Hofstadter mapping which relates a two-dimensional integer quantum Hall system to a 1D quasicrystal enables the same polarization-dependent light-induced phase transitions to be observed using a quantum gas in a driven quasiperiodic optical lattice.
-We report experimental results from such a 1D quantum simulator of 2D integer quantum Hall matter driven by light of variable polarization.
-We observe an interlaced phase diagram of localization-delocalization phase transitions as a function of drive polarization and amplitude.
-Elliptically polarized driving can stabilize an extended critical phase featuring multifractal wavefunctions; we observe signatures of this phenomenon in subdiffusive transport.
+Light-induced quantum phases offer the potential for simple and powerful tuning of material properties.
+For example, simply illuminating \ad{2D materials in the integer quantum Hall regime with polarized light is predicted to drive quantum phase transitions. } \dw{Such phenomena are largely beyond the current frontier of solid state experiments due to technical limitations on laser intensity and material purity}.
+However, the Harper-Hofstadter mapping which relates a two-dimensional integer quantum Hall system to a 1D quasicrystal enables the same polarization-dependent light-induced phase transitions to be observed using a quantum gas in a driven quasiperiodic optical lattice. \rr{We report results of such an experiment.} We observe an interlaced phase diagram of localization-delocalization phase transitions as a function of drive polarization and amplitude.
+Elliptically polarized driving can stabilize an extended critical phase featuring multifractal wavefunctions; we observe signatures of this phenomenon in \dw{anomalous polarization-dependent} subdiffusive transport.
 In this regime, increasing the strength of the quasiperiodic potential can enhance rather than suppress transport.
 These experiments demonstrate a simple method for synthesizing exotic multifractal states and exploring light-induced quantum phases across different dimensionalities.